jacklul/pihole-readonly-rootfs/02-1 Unbound.md

 	# Cache elements are prefetched before they expire to keep the cache up to date
 	prefetch: yes

-	# Fetch the DNSKEYs earlier in the validation process
-	prefetch-key: yes

 ```
 [Configuration file reference](https://nlnetlabs.nl/documentation/unbound/unbound.conf/)